jeffgbutler/TanzuInTheHomelab/tkgs-vds/README.md

 ### Downloads

 1. ESXi
-   - Download the latest nested ESXi appliance from WIlliam Lam: https://williamlam.com/nested-virtualization/nested-esxi-virtual-appliance
+   - Download the latest nested ESXi appliance from William Lam: https://williamlam.com/nested-virtualization/nested-esxi-virtual-appliance
    - Update the `$NestedESXiApplianceOVA` script variable with the location of the downloaded OVA
 1. vCenter
    - Download the vCenter server appliance ISO from my.vmware.com or buildweb.vmware.com (internal)